armandossrecife/my_validation/README.md

 **issues_in_commits_detailed_muitos_arquivos.xlsx** - A spreadsheet containing the issues that appear in remarkable commits.

-**inspection_process.md** - A markdown file that provides an explanation of the inspection process assisted by ChatGPT.
+**inspection_process.md** - A markdown file that provides an explanation of the inspection process assisted by ChatGPT using prompt engineering method.

 **my_issues.zip** - A zip file containing all issues to be inspected.